Pelicans' Cousins: He and Davis can 'wreak havoc' together - News 12 Now

 Davis is averaging 27.7 points, 11.9 rebounds and 2.5 blocks per game this season and is coming off his fourth straight All-Star game.
 On Sunday night, he scored an All-Star game record 52 points and was named MVP.

-Cousins is averaging 27.8 points and 10.6 rebounds this season and can become a free agent in 2018 unless the Pelicans can sign him to an extension commensurate to All-Star pay.

-Without using the term “Big Three,” general manager Dell Demps insinuated that he sees Davis, Cousins and point guard Jure Holiday — a former Eastern Conference All-Star — in such a light.
+Without using the term “Big Three,” general manager Dell Demps insinuated that he sees the two former Kentucky big men and point guard Jrue Holiday — a former Eastern Conference All-Star — in that light.

 “We just felt that those three guys, putting them together, it’s exciting just to think about the possibilities,” Demps said.

-Holiday has been averaging 16.3 points and 7.5 assists this season, his first healthy campaign since being acquired in 2013 trade.
+Holiday, who has struggled with injuries since being acquired in 2013, has been healthy this season and is averaging 16.3 points and 7.5 assists.

-The key with Cousins is how he manages his on-court disposition.
-Asked to describe how intense of a competitor he is, Cousins grinned and said, “about 17 technicals worth,” as he referred to his league-leading technical foul total, which has already resulted in a suspension.
+The key with Cousins is how he manages his notoriously combustible on-court disposition.
+Asked to describe how intense of a competitor he is, Cousins grinned and said, “about 17 technicals worth,” referring to his league-leading technical foul total.
+His 16th technical foul resulted in a one-game suspension, as would his 18th, 20th and every two after that for the rest of the season.

-In describing how he and Davis would complement one another, Cousins said, “You’ve got a little fire; you’ve got a little ice,” with the obvious insinuation that Cousins represented the “fire.”
+In describing how he and Davis would complement one another, Cousins said, “You’ve got a little fire; you’ve got a little ice.”

 Demps laughed and added, “I couldn’t have said it better myself.”